 A Midsummer Night's Dream

 Adapted by Lauryn E. Sasso

 "Presented by Asolo Rep and the FSU/Asolo Conservatory for Actor Training, the New Stages Tour, which features a cast of third-year Conservatory students, brings exciting 45-minute adaptations of classic literature to schools and community venues throughout the state of Florida.
 One of the most beloved comedies in Shakespeare's canon, A Midsummer Night's Dream is Shakespeare's hilarious collision of young runaway lovers, amateur actors, and fairy magic."
+South Pacific